 Then I would go about my business or my day.
 Whenever I got the chance, I would go and add more detergent and start the main wash.
 Before bed, I would try to move them to the dryer and dry on low heat.

 I found that I had the best flow keeping the diaper pail in my own bedroom of all places.
-I usually cleaned the diapers off in the master bathroom and I didn’t have a spot for a pail in there, so I put it just outside the door to the bathroom in my bedroom.
+I usually cleaned the diapers off in the master bathroom.
+There wasn’t a spot for a pail in there, so I put it just outside the door.

 After we moved, I had a hard time finding that flow again.
-I’m still working on it, to be honest!
+I’m still changing my flow around periodically to find what works best!

 If you would like a sample cloth diaper wash routine, sign up for the Rocking the Cloth mailing list and receive one for free!